 The application Fee is $75 U.S. (check or money order made payable to the University at Buffalo)

 All applicants must provide GRE scores.
 International applicants must also provide TOEFL scores; the minimum score set by the university for admission is 550 paper-based and 79 internet-based, but the Department of Linguistics normally prefers a score of 600 paper-based and 100 internet-based.
-The deadline for applications for admission is April 1st; earlier submission is strongly recommended.
-Applications for admission and graduate assistantships must be received by December 14th.
+The deadline to submit applications for admission is April 1st for U.S. Citizens and March 1st for international applicants; earlier submission is strongly recommended.
+Ph.D. applications for those wishing to be considered for fellowships and graduate assistantships must be received by December 15th.

 Admission is to either the MA or the Ph.D. program.
 MA students interested in one of our MA specializations have two years of course work plus a comprehensive exam.
 The Ph.D. program consists of an MA phase and a Ph.D. phase.
 Advancement to the Ph.D. phase is conditional on satisfying a set of MA requirements and adequate performance in the MA phase.
 Students who are admitted to the Ph.D. phase but leave after satisfying the requirements of the MA phase will receive an MA degree.
 Students who decide to leave with an MA have the option of doing a set of comprehensive exams instead of the MA project/qualifying paper.